Trailer Aerodynamics

 I will point out that they are more important if the front of your trailer is squared off like a brick.
 If your trailer has nice rounding, the wind deflector is less effective.
 Or, you can use a smaller one for some reasonable effect.

 Just be careful when buying them.
 The best application is something with appropriate size for your trailer, something rigid, and one that mounts as close to the trailer as practical.
 A big screen atop a pickup cab for a bumper pull trailer will not help.
-Just remember that you’re adding turbulence (air disturbance by adding a wind deflector) so it must offset and cause even less disturbance somewhere else, or it will hurt more than help.
+Just remember that you are adding turbulence (air disturbance by adding a wind deflector) so it must offset and cause even less disturbance somewhere else, or it will hurt more than help.

 Oh, and don’t leave it on your vehicle when driving without the trailer because that hurts both Cd and Frontal Area!